ARMmbed/mbed-client/docs/Howto.md

 `static M2MObject *create_object(const String &name);`

-You need to pass the name of the Object that you would like to create (for example `Test`); this will create an object with that name in mbed DS.
+You need to pass the name of the Object that you would like to create (for example `Test`); this will create an object with that name in mbed Device Server.

 #### Configuring the Object

-Once you have created an Object (whether OMA-specific or custom), you can configure various parameters in that object so that they can be controlled or modified to affect communication with mbed DS.
+Once you have created an Object (whether OMA-specific or custom), you can configure various parameters in that object so that they can be controlled or modified to affect communication with mbed Device Server.

 Here, we discuss a few of the most important parameters, which you must configure properly to work with the objects.

 ##### Setting Operation Mode

-You can set the operation mode of the objects so that they can handle `GET`, `PUT`, `POST`, `DELETE` or a combination of these requests coming from mbed DS.
+You can set the operation mode of the objects so that they can handle `GET`, `PUT`, `POST`, `DELETE` or a combination of these requests coming from mbed Device Server.

 The API that sets the operation mode (present in the M2MBase class) is: